 It is for me, on the whole, the most satisfactory likeness, for it represents Henry just as he was in that summer, so memorable to me, memorable for my intimacy with Henry.

 For fans of Thoreau this portrait has always been particularly special, for it is a rather youthful depiction of Henry just as we might well imagine that he probably looked while he lived at Walden Pond (from 1845 to 1847) — in fact, the summer that Rowse did this drawing is in actuality the same summer that Walden was first published.

-At right is the only other portrait ever made of Thoreau, an ambrotype which was taken by E.S.
+Above is the only other portrait ever made of Thoreau, an ambrotype which was taken by E.S.
 Dunshee on August 19th, 1861, while Thoreau was visiting his friend Daniel Ricketson in New Bedford.
-We can see in this portrait that Thoreau didn't look quite as robust as he did five years earlier when the Maxham daguerreotype was taken.
+We can see in this portrait that Thoreau didn’t look quite as robust as he did five years earlier when the Maxham daguerreotype was taken.
 Unfortunately, he had already been suffering for some time from tuberculosis, and Ricketson wrote that during this particular visit “he has a bad cough and expectorates a good deal, is emaciated considerably, his spirits, however, appear as good as usual, his appetite good.”
 Thoreau had written to Ricketson himself several days earlier (on August 15th) that “My ordinary pursuits, both indoor and out, have been for the most part omitted, or seriously interrupted — walking, boating, scribbling, &c.
 Indeed I have been sick so long that I have almost forgotten what it is to be well.”
 Thoreau would never really fully recover, and about nine months after this ambrotype was taken, at 9:00am on May 6th, 1862, he passed away.

 Colouring the Maxham Daguerreotype